Chester Zoo: Forest Zone and Butterfly Journey

-Butterfly Journey

-An enclosure formerly housing maned wolves was demolished and replaced in 2008 by a heated butterfly house called Butterfly Journey, which is based around the life cycle of a butterfly, featuring free-flying butterflies and moths (The exotic species on show include blue morphos, giant owls, glasswings, swallowtails and Atlas moths), a cabinet of cocoons, and an area with caterpillars.
-Also featured in this exhibit is an area for a variety of different invertebrates and a mesh enclosure for some panther chameleons.
+An enclosure formerly housing maned wolves was demolished and replaced in 2008 by a heated butterfly house called Butterfly Journey, which is based around the life cycle of a butterfly, featuring free-flying butterflies and moths (The exotic species on show include blue morphos, giant owls, glasswings, swallowtails and Atlas moths), a cabinet of cocoons, and a caterpillar hatchery.
+Also featured in this exhibit is an area for a variety of different invertebrates and a mesh enclosure for panther chameleons.